The Smart Thermostat Market is segmented by Type of Thermostat (Wired and Wireless), End-User (Residential and Commercial Sectors) and Geography

 Moreover, the Chinese government launched the 'New-Type Urbanization Plan,' focusing primarily on new-type, smart, and humanities city construction from 2014 - 2020.

-This will encourage industry players to invest in smart home services, thus, having a positive impact on the smart thermostat market growth.
+This will encourage industry players to invest in smart home space, thus, having a positive impact on the smart thermostat market growth.

 To understand geography trends, Download Sample Report.

-The smart thermostat market is highly fragmented due to the government's support and promotion for the uptake of smart devices in residential buildings.
-Many companies are also entering into the market, making it competitive.
-Some of the key players in the market include Alphabet Inc. (Nest Labs - Google), Honeywell International Inc., ecobee, Schneider Electric SE, and Lennox International Inc. Some recent developments in the market include:
+The smart thermostat market is not very fragmented, and competitive.
+Due to the government's support and promotion for the uptake of smart devices in residential buildings, many smart home vendors have entered into the market, making it competitive.
+Some of the key players in the market include Alphabet Inc. (Nest Labs - Google), Honeywell International Inc., ecobee, Schneider Electric SE, and Lennox International Inc., among others.
+Some recent developments in the market include: